-This Creamy Chicken Chili Recipe is just the perfect quick meal in one pan that you can have on the table quickly.
-A wonderfully hearty chicken soup with just a touch of warm heat from the peppers.
+Cheesy chili is a wonderfully hearty chicken stew with just a touch of warm heat from the peppers.

-Creamy Chicken Chili Recipe ingredients can be quickly pulled together once you get all your vegetables chopped.
-Here is a photo of the ingredients.
-As you can see, there are a lot of fresh vegetables in this chili.
+This chili includes lots of fresh vegetables in the ingedients list.
+It can be quickly pulled together once you get all your vegetables chopped.
+Here is a photo of the ingredients and you can see there are a lot of fresh vegetables in this chili.

 I minced four large cloves of garlic.
 This is a really handy tool for mincing garlic.
 It’s easy to use and does a great job.
 I suggest rinsing it out immediately after use so it’s not difficult to clean.

 For safety, I like to use an ulu knife.
 You can get a lot of vegetables chopped and ready when you are making two cutting passes at the same time.
 You can simply rock it back and forth and get all your chopping finished easily and safely.

 Add the chopped vegetables to the oil and stir.
 Cook until tender.
 Adjust the pepper as you desire.
 I used one large poblano pepper here.
 You can use any of your favorite peppers.

 Use anaheim for something about the same heat as poblano.
 If you like more heat and spice, combine more jalapeño or serrano with the milder pepper.
 Habanero is a good choice for you lovers of hot and spicy.

 If you prefer no heat at all, use bell pepper.
 A nice red bell would be perfect.

 If you’re curious about the heat of your peppers, I found this great Scoville Heat Index which indicates very clearly that I’m a lightweight.

 One skillet stovetop recipe